Our Approach to Teaching for Mastery in Mathematics

 In Early Years, Mathematics is taught through the chosen class topic, it is often explored through different contexts, including books, puzzles, songs, rhymes, puppet play and games.
 The development of key mathematical skills are implemented through planned, purposeful activities, where there is a mix of adult-led, child-initiated and continuous provision activities.

-Work undertaken within Foundation Stage is guided by the requirements and recommendations set out in the Early Adopter EYFS Framework, which underpin the curriculum planning for children aged three to five.
+Work undertaken within Foundation Stage is guided by the requirements and recommendations set out in the Statutory Framework for EYFS (September 2021), which underpin the curriculum planning for children aged three to five.
 We give all the children ample opportunity to develop their understanding of cardinality and counting, comparison, composition, pattern, shape and space and measures through varied activities that allow them to enjoy, explore, practice and talk confidently about mathematics.
 To support teaching to mastery across the whole school and aid transition from Reception class to Year 1, we use the EYFS NCETM progression charts to lay a firm foundation in children’s early mathematical learning; In addition to this we use, new for September 2020, Schemes of Learning from White Rose Maths which underpin the new DfE Maths curriculum guidance July 2020.
-The skills needed for the ELGs within the Early Adopter EYFS Framework will be included as part of a broad early maths curriculum.
+The skills needed for the ELGs within the Statutory Framework for EYFS will be included as part of a broad early maths curriculum.

 Aspects of mathematics teaching:

 - A coherent journey through the curriculum is planned (learning in small steps daily);